PowerDMARC

 2. Carefully Read the Message and Check It for Spelling and Grammar

 Cybercriminals are often based in non-English speaking countries and can demonstrate negligence to the language they use in their emails.
-Universities, on the contrary, are expected to retain a formal tone and flawless grammar in their correspondence.
+Universities, on the contrary, are expected to retain a formal tone and flawless grammar in their correspondence, often leading them to find special services to hire for paper writing to ensure the highest standards of professionalism.
 Sending bulk emails with typos and other grammar issues might harm their reputations, which is why grammar is another thing you should check.

 Carefully read the email from beginning to end to ensure there are no spelling, punctuation, or grammar mistakes.
 If you spot any mistakes or misspellings, consider it a red flag and stop any correspondence immediately.